tschoffelen/tschoffelen/content/looking-back-on-2019.md

 ---
 title: Looking Back on 2019
-date: 2023-07-14
+date: 2019-12-22
-description: I always do this toward the end of the year… I barely write anything during the October and November, and then towards the end of December I start to...
+description: Reflecting on the past 12 months of my life as an entrepreneur.
 taxonomies:
   category:
     - Blog